codacy/docs/docs/repositories/pull-requests.md

 ## Pull request status {: id="status"}

-This area displays the information that identifies the pull request (name, author, head and base branches, and date), as well as:
+This area displays the information that identifies the pull request (name, author, head and base branches, and last updated date), as well as:

 -   A link to the pull request on your Git provider
--   A [button to reanalyze the latest pull request commit](../faq/repositories/how-do-i-reanalyze-my-repository.md), enabled when the committer [is part of your organization](../organizations/managing-people.md)
+-   A [button to reanalyze the latest pull request commit](../faq/repositories/how-do-i-reanalyze-my-repository.md), enabled when the committer [is part of your organization](../organizations/managing-people.md)<!-- TODO ALA-643 confirm -->
 -   A link to the analysis logs

 ![Pull request status](images/pull-requests-detail-status.png)